Professional Bulgarian Translation Services

 What challenges do you face when you translate or interpret Bulgarian?

 I work with professional Bulgarian translation every day.
-The challenges I face are those of any translator, but I could perhaps mention the occasions when I have to work with similar Slavic languages.
+The challenges I face are those of any translator, but I could perhaps highlight the occasions when I have to work with similar Slavic languages.
 Bulgarian differs from most Slavic languages in the following:

 - the infinitive form has been lost